TTFH/AES256/README.md

 1

 Loading Source of Entropy       COMPLETE
 Generating Keys                 COMPLETE
 Key:
-E5 A6 D2 32 DA 3A FE 3A 5F 14 79 F0 02 19 E1 8E
+56 57 65 75 4B A9 1F 7E C9 9F 25 EC 3E 46 6B B5
-E7 6C 24 59 0F 9A E5 76 DA 14 21 FE CB E3 12 55
+57 DE 37 D2 BB C7 7B 42 F8 A5 62 51 BD BC 29 1A

 Key has been stored in the file key.bin

 Enter name of the file to Encrypt/Decrypt:
-WARNING: The file will be overwritten example.mp4
+WARNING: The file will be overwritten example.mkv

 Choose an option:
         1) Encrypt
         2) Decrypt
 1

-10 bytes have been added to the file to encrypt it Estimated Encryption time: 8 seconds
+5 bytes have been added to the file to encrypt it Estimated Encryption time: 23 seconds
 Encrypted!
-50152880 bytes have been encrypted / decrypted in 8 seconds File saved on disk
+1083805680 bytes have been encrypted / decrypted in 23 seconds File saved on disk

 C:\Users\User\aes256>aes256
-This program encrypts/decrypts files using AES256 encryption with ECB mode of operation and PKCS#7 padding method
+This program encrypts/decrypts files using AES256 encryption with ECB mode of operation and ANSI X9.23 padding method

 The maximum supported file size is 4GB
 Enough RAM is required to load the file